bsilverthorn/bsilverthorn.github.io/site/index.md

 Angaza has helped millions of off-grid households connect to electricity and the internet.
 After leading engineering and product as CTO for 10 years, I replaced myself (and also welcomed Child #1!) in 2022.

 These days I'm focused on AI again.
-You can read a few [early thoughts](/posts/2023-01-ai-product-landscape/).
+Open to leadership roles that bring AI-enabled products to market.

 ### Getting in touch